NGBlock/JavaTestCode/README.md

 # JavaTestCode
 Hello!
-This is my first repository where I add some random Java code i made!
+This is my first repository where I create an example Text-Based Banking App in Java!